Software-Improvement-Group/sigridci/docs/github-actions.md

 Sigrid CI consists of a number of Python-based client scripts, that interact with Sigrid in order to analyze your project's source code and provide feedback based on the results.
 These client scripts need to be available to the CI environment, in order to call the scripts *from* the CI pipeline.
 You can configure your GitHub Actions to both download the Sigrid CI client scripts and then run Sigrid CI.

 We will create two GitHub Action workflows: the first will publish the main/master branch to [sigrid-says.com](https://sigrid-says.com) after every commit.

+#### Alternative 2a: Docker-based run

+The recommended approach is to run Sigrid CI using the [Docker image](https://hub.docker.com/r/softwareimprovementgroup/sigridci) published by SIG.
 In your GitHub repository, create a file `.github/workflows/sigrid-publish.yml` and give it the following contents:

 ```
 name: sigrid-publish